microsoft/FLAML/README.md

 :fire: **A [hands-on tutorial](https://github.com/microsoft/FLAML/tree/tutorial/tutorial) on FLAML presented at KDD 2022**

+:fire: An [upcoming tutorial on FLAML](https://github.com/microsoft/FLAML/tree/tutorial-aaai23/tutorial) at [AAAI-23](https://aaai.org/Conferences/AAAI-23/aaai23tutorials/) (to be held on Feb 08, 2023)

 ## What is FLAML
 FLAML is a lightweight Python library that finds accurate machine learning models automatically, efficiently and economically.
 It frees users from selecting